Từ giấy đến bảng tính: Tự động hóa quy trình tài liệu

 Time per document: How many minutes does it take from scan to spreadsheet entry?
 Manual processing typically takes 5-15 minutes.
 AI-assisted processing reduces this to 1-3 minutes (mostly review time).

 Cost per document: Factor in labor time, tool costs, and error correction costs.
-Even with paid extraction tools, the per-document cost is typically 50-80% lower than manual processing.
+Even with paid extraction tools at $0.50-1.00 per document, the per-document cost is typically 50-80% lower than manual processing when labor costs are included.

 Common Automation Mistakes

 Not standardizing inputs: Consistent scan quality leads to consistent extraction quality.
-Establish scanning standards for your team.
+Establish scanning standards for your team — minimum DPI, file format, and lighting requirements — and enforce them.
+Variable input quality creates variable output quality.

 Get Started Today